- Home

 But mushrooms are not only making a splash for food, but also getting involved in the beverage industry.
 Mushroom-based cocktails are emerging with innovations such as mushroom and walnut combinations.
 The cocktail involves combining a fermented liquid mushroom base with infused whiskey and roasted walnuts.

-How to market for consumers looking to expand their food and beverage experience
+How to market to consumers looking to expand their food and beverage experience

 These food and beverage trends should be part of an effective marketing strategy that emphasizes education, storytelling, and customer experience.
 You’ll also want to align your strategy with consumer values like health, sustainability, and adventure.